How to get started in Elden Ring before the Shadow of the Erdtree DLC drops

 Whenever you hear anyone talk about Elden Ring, they'll make a point of expressing how difficult it is to play.
 Colossal, overpowered bosses will bear down on you from the starting location onward and you'll need to be prepared to die over and over again.
 Despite this overwhelming difficulty however the game has millions of players worldwide – and with good reason.

-The new Shadow of the Erdtree DLC will be previewed in an exclusive livestream event on June 15, 2024, where gamers will get a world-exclusive first look at the expansion of Elden Ring.
-Watch the Red Bull Levels: Elden Ring Shadow of the Erdtree livestream on Red Bull's Twitch channel from from 4pm UTC (6pm CET).
+We previewed Elden Ring: Shadow of the Erdtree in an exclusive livestream event, where gamers got a world-exclusive first look at the expansion of the game.
+Find out what went down at Red Bull Levels: Elden Ring Shadow of the Erdtree livestream right here.

 From a twisting, lore-rich narrative to a deep and immersive world, the challenging gameplay of Elden Ring is worth overcoming to experience one of the stand-out video game hits of the last few years.